What information is needed for a home insurance quote?

 There are several scenarios when it can be helpful or necessary to obtain a home insurance quote.
 Buying a new home is the most obvious one, but it also makes sense to shop around for quotes if you want a lower rate, or when you switch car insurance providers.

 - When you buy a new home: As soon as you sign the contract for a new home, start shopping for insurance and compare quotes.
-You’ll probably need to show proof of insurance before you can close on the new home so starting this process early is imperative.
+You’ll need to show proof of insurance before you can close on the new home so starting this process early is imperative.

 - When you switch auto insurance providers: You can often save a lot of money by bundling your home and auto insurance policies.
 If you recently switched car insurance companies, consider getting a home insurance quote from the same company to determine your potential savings.